GUIDE Luxury Travel in Japan Japan excels when it comes to luxury

 Japan is, without question, one of the world's most luxurious travel destinations.

-Its unrivaled hospitality and attention to detail provide the best in high-class accommodation, craftsmanship and cultural experiences.
+Its unrivaled hospitality and attention to detail make its accommodation, craftsmanship and cultural experiences very attractive.
 Tokyo consistently ranks as the city with the most Michelin-starred restaurants in the world, with fellow Japanese cities Kyoto and Osaka not far behind.

 From remote island beach resorts and exclusive cultural encounters to traditional hot spring retreats offering unparalleled relaxation, Japan is a must-visit location for those seeking the ultimate in luxury travel.